MBA Business Administration and Finance, Hamline University

-My professional experience started in human services.
-I have provided case management and therapeutic counseling to youth, families, and young parents from high-risk populations.
-Over my career in the non-profit world, I learned to write and administer competitive grants and contract compliance for state, federal, and private foundations which led me to Northland College in 2006, where I started assisting with private and corporate foundation grant-writing.
+My professional career started in human services.
+I provided case management and therapeutic counseling for youth, families, and young parents from high-risk populations in Wisconsin and in the State of Hawaii.
+Over my career in the nonprofit world, I developed skills in fundraising and grant-writing.
+I administered competitive grants and contract compliance for state, federal, and private foundations which led me to Northland College in 2006.
+Here, I assisted with private and corporate foundation grant-writing for the College and for faculty research.
 Since then, I have served as a development officer in multiple capacities for Northland.
-As the executive director of development, I oversee several activities within the Institutional Advancement unit that has consistently raised more than $3.0 million per year in funds to support the College’s ongoing costs of operation, along with many more unique and wonderful gifts that help Northland grow.
+As executive director of institutional advancement, I oversee all aspects of fundraising and alumni relations at the College.
+Our unit raises between $3 and $10 million annually to support operations, student scholarships, and wonderful programs that help Northland stay relevant and strong.

 Many years ago, when I was a young graduate student, I worked with students attending a community college in Madison, Wisconsin, who wanted to transfer into a four-year degree program.
 The office was filled with college catalogs and viewbooks.
 Northland College stood out to me at that time for its unique blend of liberal arts with an environmental emphasis.
 As luck would have it, in 2006 an opportunity came up for a grant-writing position here and I jumped at that chance.
 My husband's family had resettled up in Ashland in the intervening years and the move made sense.